 This was surprising for a few reasons: the business had been very stable, with few shocks.
-After all, a product like animal feed would have quite a constant demand, and with low margins the segment was unattractive for competitors.
-This had made for a rather sideways share price, and existing holders were picking up a progressive dividend: not so bad.
+After all, a product like animal feed would have quite a constant demand.
+With low margins the segment was unattractive for competitors.
+This had made for a rather sideways share price.
+But existing holders were picking up a progressive dividend: not so bad.

 The share also was highly regarded at Stockopedia, with a rating of 93.
 That, of course, seems set to change.